 We're not sure when we'll get the next album, but our love for Rihanna is timeless.

-If the fact that it's been over four years since Rihanna released ANTI isn't completely unsettling to you, how do you feel knowing that last week marked a decade since her fifth album, Loud?
+If the fact that it's been over five years since Rihanna released ANTI isn't completely unsettling to you, how do you feel knowing that last year marked a decade since her fifth album, Loud?

 At 32, the ever-elusive, always iconic Barbadian singer has quite an impressive resume.
 Rihanna's eight studio albums have sold over 250 copies worldwide, making her one of the best-selling musicians of all time.
 She's scored 14 No. 1 hits and nine Grammy Awards.
 Her mix of dance music with Caribbean and reggae influences have made her a singular force in mainstream pop.